• Skip to primary navigation

 Ben Thanh Station and Le Loi

-Ben Thanh Station is the future central station of the HCMC Metro, and there will eventually be three lines that interchange here.
+Ben Thanh Metro Station is the future central station of the HCMC Metro, and there will eventually be three lines that interchange here.
 Line 1 is years overdue, and I will do a separate report on the status of the metro.

 The major structural work at Ben Thanh is finished, so the surface above the station is being returned for public use in the next few months.
 At the moment it’s still a giant construction site so it is hard to tell what it will look like in the end.